merx3/clustalo/README.md

 2. Start your WAMP server (In Windows menu -> start WampServer)<br/>
 3. Paste the content of this repo in C:\wamp\www\clustalo (create the clustalo directory)<br/>
 4. Open your browser and go to http://localhost/clustalo
+<br/><br/>
+This program has been realised with the third-party software &reg; Clustal Omega: http://www.clustal.org/omega/